YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLSWITCHFAIL, Failed to switch journal file xxxx for database file yyyy

-All GT.M Components Error: This indicates that YottaDB/GT.M could not create a new generation of journal file xxxx, due to an error that is detailed in the accompanying previous message(s). yyyy is the database file associated with the journal.
+All GT.M Components Error: This indicates that YottaDB could not create a new generation of journal file xxxx, due to an error that is detailed in the accompanying previous message(s). yyyy is the database file associated with the journal.

 Action: Review the accompanying error message(s) to determine the cause of the failure of the new journal file creation.
 After the cause is resolved, to reestablish durability perform a MUPIP BACKUP that turns journaling back on.